radnyees/radnyees.github.io/README.md

 I am interested in working on projects related to Neuromuscular Diseases, Dementia with an intersection of technology--like Brain-Computer Interfaces (BCI).
 Additionally, I am also interested in working on projects related to Cognitive Neuroscience, Traumatic Brain Injuries and Computational Neuroscience.

-Please feel free to contact me for any opportunities[sarvadnyar21@gmail.com](mailto:sarvadnyar21@gmail.com)
+Please feel free to contact me for any opportunities [sarvadnyar21@gmail.com](mailto:sarvadnyar21@gmail.com)